 “Seems like.
 You don’t really keep track…I mean, I wouldn’t.
 Is every place on your floor rented?”

-She’d had two thoughts at once…to share with him the fourth floor emptiness, and a vision of packages lining the hall.
-That he should go take one, why not?
+Two thoughts had come at once…to share with him the weird emptiness, the boxes in the halls untouched, and that he should go take one, why not?
 She looked at him, and instead of either thing, said, “Why are we waiting?”

-They got to the bench, and the statue, and she sat, picking up the camera.
-She trained the zoom at this new angle, and caught, up the street, a human being.
+They were at the bench.
+She sat, positioning the camera.
+She trained the zoom, and caught a human being.
 Furtive in movement, dressed in white jumpsuit and dark glasses.

 “For the power, I think,” he said, and stood near her, but didn’t sit.